NelsonPython/Connect_IoT_Device_to_I3/README.md

 ## Testing your device

-In order to test, create a different buyer account and purchase your data.
+In order to test, create a different subscriber account and purchase your data.

 <img src="images/AddToCart2.png" width=800>